-- 1. Projecting Signs.
+1. Projecting Signs.

-- Projecting signs that extend into the right-of-way must meet the following standards:
+Projecting signs that extend into the right-of-way must meet the following standards:

 - a.
-Distance Into the Right-of-way.

-- i.
-Where allowed, signs may extend into the right-of-way not more than ten feet or within two feet of the curbline, whichever is the smaller projection.

-Allowable extension of diagonal corner signs ROADWAY CURB PROPERTY LINE Allowable extension of projecting signs
+Distance Into the Right-of-way. - i.
+Where allowed, signs may extend into the right-of-way not more than ten feet or within two feet of the curbline, whichever is the smaller projection. - ii.
+Diagonal corner signs may extend into the right-of-way to a point that is determined by extending a line from the maximum points allowed for projecting signs on each street frontage (See Figure 8). - (( a = Allowable extension into right-of-way for diagonal signs